pyinvoke/invoke/README.rst

 A state may have enter and exit callbacks, for running some code on state enter and exit, respectively.
-These params can be method names (as strings), callables, or arrays of method names or callables.
+These params can be method names (as strings), callables, or lists of method names or callables.

 Transitions
 -----------

 Transitions lead the machine from a state to another.
-Transitions must have "from\_", "to", and "action" parameters. "from\_" is one or more (as array) states from which the transition can be started. "to" is the state to which the transition will lead the machine. "event" is the method that have to be called to launch the transition.
+Transitions must have *from\_*, *to*, and *action* parameters. *from\_* is one or more (as list) states from which the transition can be started. *to* is the state to which the transition will lead the machine. *event* is the method that have to be called to launch the transition.
 This method is automatically created by the Fluidity engine.

-A transition can have optional "action" and "guard" parameters. "action" is a method (or callable) that will be called when transition is launched.
-If parameters are passed to the event method, they are passed to the "action" method, if it accepts these parameters. "guard" is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
-Both "action" and "guard" can be arrays.
+A transition can have optional *action* and *guard* parameters. *action* is a method (or callable) that will be called when transition is launched.
+If parameters are passed to the event method, they are passed to the *action* method, if it accepts these parameters. *guard* is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
+Both "action" and *guard* can be lists.

 The same event can be in multiple transitions, going to different states, having their respective guards as selectors.
 For the transitions having the same event,